Dick Mize

 Richard Norman Mize (born December 17, 1935) is an American biathlete and cross-country skier.
-He is credited as being Eagle County's first Olympian after he competed at the 1960 Winter Olympics and placed 21st.
-During his college years, he earned multiple medals being part of the Western Colorado Mountaineers when they had won two titles on 1956 and 1957 in cross-country skiing.
-He had learned the biathlon when he enlisted in the army, competing for the United States in multiple competitions such as the 1959 North American Championships and two Biathlon World Championships.
+Born in Eagle County, he is credited as being the county's first Olympian after he competed at the 1960 Winter Olympics and placed 21st.
+During his college years, he earned multiple medals as part of the Western Colorado Mountaineers when they won two titles on 1956 and 1957 in cross-country skiing.
+He had learned the biathlon when he enlisted in the army, competing for the United States' national biathlon team in multiple competitions such as the 1959 North American Championships and two Biathlon World Championships.

 After he was discharged from the army, he moved to Anchorage to become a teacher and a coach in cross-country skiing and running.
 There, he held administrative positions in the school and the district.
 Over a forty-year period, he designed multiple cross-country skiing trails in Anchorage.
 He was inducted to the Alaska Sports Hall of Fame in 2011 and remained active in sport, winning six Masters World Championship titles.

 Early life, education, and NCAA

-Richard Norman "Dick" Mize was born on December 17, 1935, in Gilman, Colorado, to Harry and Pearl Mize.
+Richard Norman "Dick" Mize was born on December 17, 1935, in Gilman, Eagle County, Colorado, to Harry and Pearl Mize.
 Richard's parents worked for the New Jersey Zinc Company at the time.
-He grew up in Red Cliff and frequently skied with family and friends on a track near his home in Turkey Creek and Copperhill, Tennessee.
+He grew up in Red Cliff and frequently skied with family and friends on a track near his home in Turkey Creek and Tennessee Pass.
 The family had to move to Gilman during Mize's junior year of high school.
 He studied at Red Cliff Union High School, where he played for the school's basketball team and practiced the saxophone.
 He graduated from high school in 1953.

 For his college education, he studied at Western State College and was part of the marching band.
 During a rehearsal on the school's football field, he approached coach Sven Wiik and asked to join the soccer team.
 Wiik had explained that it was the school's cross-country skiing team, though he invited Mize to train with the team.
 He made his NCAA skiing championships debut with the team in 1954.
 The team had won the 1956 and 1957 editions of the Nordic races.
 Individually, Mize placed fourth, second, and third, at the NCAA championships from 1955 to 1957.